cfzjywxk/aev/README.md

 ## simply rewrite of libev in cxx

-event loop using epoll for linux
+event loop using epoll for linux, some c++ playground

 prerequisites:
 - CMAKE 3.6